andrewchambers/bupstash/doc/man/bupstash-put.1.md

   if the input data is uncompressible and you wish to increase throughput.

 * --xattrs:
-  Save directory entry xattrs, only used when WHAT is a directory.
+  Save directory entry xattrs, only used when saving a directory.

 * -q, --quiet:
   Suppress progress indicators (Progress indicators are also suppressed when stderr